itamaro/Istio101/README.md

 `make build push`

-This will create the Docker contaienr and push it up to your Google Container Registry.
+This will create the Docker container and push it up to your Google Container Registry.

 Again, you can pass in a custom project ID, but make sure it is the same as before: